Jelmerro/Vieb/README.md

 Vieb is created by [Jelmer van Arnhem](https://github.com/Jelmerro) and [contributors](https://github.com/Jelmerro/Vieb/graphs/contributors).
 See the source files for individual authors.

-You can copy or modify the code/program under the terms of the GPL3.0 or higher.
+You can copy or modify the code/program under the terms of the GPL3.0 or later verions.
 For more information and legal terms see the LICENSE file.